rmzse/for-review/architecture.md

 This is how dependancy injection is done in angular

 `constructor(private videoService: VideoService){}`
+- `VideoService`: the service that we are instanciating to `videoService` local variable.
+This must be imported first
-- `private` - shows that whatever we are declaring is private to this class
+- `private`: shows that whatever we are declaring is private to this class
-- `videoService` - the local variable name that we can use within the class. this is usually preceded by the `this` keyword for example
+- `videoService`: the local variable name that we can use within the class. this is usually preceded by the `this` keyword for example

   ` this.videoService.play(video)`

-- `VideoService` - the service that we are instanciating to `videoService` local variable.
-This must be imported first